 In 1996, the U.S. entertainment software industry accounted for a modest 74.1 million units sold and $2.6 billion in sales revenue.
-Fifteen years later, video game companies sold 245.6 million units, leading to an astounding $16.6 billion in software revenue and $24.75 billion overall.
+Sixteen years later, video game companies sold 188 million units, leading to an astounding $14.8 billion in software revenue and $20.77 billion overall.

-The nation’s growing appetite for video game content also sparks sales of consoles and related accessories, which generated more than $8 billion in revenue in 2011.
+The nation’s growing appetite for video game content also sparks sales of consoles and related accessories, which generated more than $5.9 billion in revenue in 2012.
 These consoles enable consumers to enjoy their favorite games, and drive trends in how they access and enjoy other forms of entertainment media.
-The Nielsen Company reported in July 2011 that half of Netflix users connect to its streaming service through their Nintendo Wii, Sony PlayStation 3 or Microsoft Xbox 360 consoles.
+Netflix reported in May 2013 that half of its users connect to its streaming service through their Nintendo Wii, Sony PlayStation 3 or Microsoft Xbox 360 consoles.